World Portuguese Language Day - May 5th, 2021

-The Belgian-Portuguese Chamber of Commerce is pleased to mark today, for the first time, the World Portuguese Language Day.
+The Belgian-Portuguese Chamber of Commerce is celebrating, with the organization of an event, the World Portuguese Language Day.

 Being the language one of the main vehicles of trade and business, it is no surprise that the Portuguese language was already used in international trade even before the globalization era, when the first Portuguese caravels crossed oceans and the first trading posts were created, in the XV century.